 Sigma Kappa expects that all members will follow Sigma Kappa policy, college/university policy, and all local, state and federal laws.
-The Sorority expects her members will make informed, reasonable, and responsible choices regarding herself, her sisters, her campus and the national organizations safe.
-Sigma Kappa has a number of policies designed to reduce the potential for harm to our members and to address situations where issues have occurred.
-Sigma Kappa requires regular education for the members on these policies.
-Collegiate Chapters and members are expected to self-govern behavior when it does not align with our values.
-Our risk management policies help to inform the use of a standards council process to address situations where issues have occurred.
+Sigma Kappa has a number of policies designed to reduce the potential for harm to our members and to address situations where issues have occurred, including hazing, alcohol, and social events.

 College and Beyond

 Sigma Kappa provides many valuable leadership development opportunities to its members.
 Members can refine and focus their skills as individuals through officer training, teambuilding and chapter workshops.

 - Officer positions

 - National convention

 - Local and national volunteer positions for alumnae